dabeaz/curio/docs/reference.rst

    context manager object has an ``expired`` attribute set to ``True`` if time expired.

-.. asyncfunction:: ignore_at(deadline, corofunc=None, *args)

-   The same as :func:`ignore_after` except that the deadline time is given as an absolute clock time.

 Here are some examples::

     result = await ignore_after(5, coro, args)